adster93/hobbymining/pages/hardware.md

 ## Buying Bitcoins

 In general, it's important to remember that Bitcoin mining is competitive and today is not a good idea for the average person.
-If you just want bitcoins then you are better of [buying bitcoins](https://www.buybitcoinworldwide.com/) and you can [get all of your questions answered here](http://ask.buybitcoinworldwide.com/)!
+If you just want bitcoins then you are better of [buying bitcoins](https://www.buybitcoinworldwide.com/).